voxpupuli/puppet-systemd/REFERENCE.md

 Data type: `Boolean`

-maps to the same param on the service resource. true in the module because it's true in the service resource type
+maps to the same param on the service resource. true in the module because it's true in the service resource type.
+This param is deprecated.
+Set it via $service_parameters.

 Default value: ``true``